How to read an INCI list

 That said, there are some ingredients that should stand out on an INCI list, depending on the type of skin you have and what your skincare concerns are.
 For example, hyaluronic acid, glycerin, ceramides, and dimethicone are excellent for dry skin, while salicylic and glycolic acids, adapalene, and benzoyl peroxide are effective on oily skin or acne-prone skin.

-It’s best to read up on what your skin really needs and the ingredients that are best suited to your specific type before tackling an INCI list.
-Our INKEY School lesson in understanding your skin type can be invaluable for this.
+It’s best to read up on what your skin type is and the ingredients that are best suited to your specific type before tackling an INCI list.

 What to avoid